mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

-### Revisiting potential audiences for the research outputs of this study and how contexual factors may impact relevancy
+### Revisiting potential audiences for the research outputs of this study and how contextual factors may impact relevancy

 Here I return to the material of introduction and contextual factors which impact utility of this research.